Data-driven prediction and origin identification of epidemics in population networks: Discussion

 \section{Discussion}

-In most cases considered, Bayesian uncertainty quantification via TMCMC effectively recovered SIR network model parameters such as the infection rate $\beta$ and recovery rate $\gamma$ using only noisy observations from a limited set of nodes.
-When applied to small networks with simple topologies such as the 5-node tree of Section \ref{S:5node}, the method was particularly effective, with system parameters recovered accurately (within one standard deviation of the reference value) and with little uncertainty ($\sim 0.5-1.0\%$).
-The estimated noise level $s$ was comparatively less certain, partially because uncertainty in system parameters (giving rise to uncertainty in the system output) is easily conflated with observational noise.
+We found that Bayesian uncertainty quantification via TMCMC effectively recovered SIR network model parameters, such as the infection rate $\beta$ and recovery rate $\gamma$, using only noisy observations from a limited set of nodes.
+The approach was tested on two example networks with distinct topologies, with two possible sets of observed data (infective populations vs. both infective and recovered populations), using different sets of free parameters, and in a number of additional contexts (in particular, with model perturbations and with multiple observations at each node).
+Given its explicit estimation of parameter uncertainty, the framework permits comparison of precision in distinct scenarios -- for example, uncertainties in recovered parameter values were found to be inversely related to the number of sensors (for the three-group network, increasing the number of sensors from 7 to 23 decreased parameter uncertainties by a factor of 12 -- 14).

-The double complete graph, wherein only pairs of nodes were observed, provided some insight into the optimal placement of sensors in disease networks.
-Sensors which were close together, e.g., nodes 3 and 12 (whose connectivity was identical), produced similar noisy data, thereby affording less information about the underlying dynamics.
-In contrast, placing sensors on both sides of the graph to gain information about dynamics on different time scales yielded significantly less uncertainty.
-The $\Pi$4U approach also proved robust to an increased noise level $\sigma = 0.05\alpha$, though uncertainty in the recovered posterior means increased greatly.
+The 20-barbell graph, wherein only pairs of nodes were observed, provided additional insight into the effect of sensor placement on the uncertainty of parameter estimates.
+Sensors which were close together, e.g., nodes 3 and 12 (whose connectivity is identical), yielded similar noisy data, thereby affording less information about the underlying dynamics.
+In contrast, placing sensors on opposite sides of the network to gain information about dynamics on different time scales yielded significantly less uncertainty.
+Given limited resources for monitoring an epidemic, it may thus be beneficial to track a set of communities which are at varying stages of outbreak rather than allocating resources directly to those communities nearest to which the disease was initially observed.

-Results for the three group network showed the applicability of the method to widely varying network topologies and transition rates.
-It additionally confirmed that increasing the number of sensors improves parameter estimation results: recovered values for the 35-node case had reduced uncertainty compared to the 7- and 23-node cases.
-The disease origin was also identified with near certainty via selection among models corresponding to potential starting points; as the quantities required for this procedure are intermediate values of the $\Pi$4U approach, model selection in the Bayesian UQ setting is essentially free.

-Since the $\Pi$4U method does not makes reference to a particular model, it can function as a black-box method for highly-parallelized Bayesian uncertainty quantification in a number of other contexts previously considered computationally infeasible.
-It has been applied to molecular and structural dynamics models \cite{pi4uref5, pi4u} and ongoing work identifying aneurysms and stenoses in arterial networks.
-Future work will extend the framework to other epidemic and endemic models.